w3c/wot-architecture/terminology.md

 ## IoT platform
 A specific IoT ecosystem such as OCF, oneM2M, or Mozilla Project Things with its own specifications for application-facing APIs, data model, and protocols or protocol configurations.

-## TD
-See Thing Description

-## Thing Description (TD)
-Structured data describing a physical device, software service, or logical entity (e.g., location).
-A TD includes metadata, domain-specific metadata, a list of offered interactions, the supported protocol bindings for each interaction, and links to related Things.

 ## Thing
 An abstraction of a physical entity whose metadata and interfaces are described by a WoT Thing Description.
 This entity can be an existing device augmented with a Thing Description, a logical component of a device that has a software stack that natively provides Thing Descriptions (see Servient), a local hardware component of a Servient, or a physical entity that does not directly provide any software stack such as a room or building.